bouwe77/bouwe77.github.io/content/pages/workshops.md

 ### Introduction

 From the moment I started learning React I also started teaching React to others by blogging and giving workshops and talks.
-Now that I started learning GraphQL I do the same because it is a very powerful way of learning new things.

 ### Blog posts